-Facilitator: Jana Hummel Email: Jana.Hummel@columbia.ca

-Class Time: 5:30 PM - 9:30 PM (Tue./Thur.)
-Room: Online

-Credit: Non-Credit Course Prerequisite: None
+Facilitator: Jana Hummel Email: jana.hummel@columbia.ca Class Time: 5:30 PM - 9:30 PM (Tue./Thur.)
+Room: Online class (MS Teams) Credit: Non-Credit Course Prerequisite: None

 Note: It is the student's responsibility to be familiar with the information contained in the Course Outline and to clarify any areas of concern with the facilitator.
+If a holiday falls on a scheduled class day or a class needs to be rescheduled, a make-up class will be scheduled for Friday.
+Students are required to make arrangements to be present at the rescheduled class.